Students wishing to focus their Fellowship on a particular issue or area are encouraged to propose a self-designed internship.

 For a project planned by the student to take place outside of the United States.
 Open to Haverford and Bryn Mawr students.

 For a project planned by the student to take place in the United States.
-Internships in Philadelphia will require the student to live within the city.

 This internship provides the opportunity for seniors to investigate issues of peace and social justice following their graduation from Haverford.
 Awards are given on a competitive basis to graduating seniors who make a compelling case for how this experience will inform and transform what they will be doing after graduation and how it will act as a bridge to what they intend to do after the internship is completed.